DKprofile/ghost-cursor-playwright/README.md

 # Ghost Cursor

+This is a fork of [ghost-cursor](https://github.com/Xetera/ghost-cursor) that works with [Playwright](https://playwright.dev/).

+All credit goes to [Xetera](https://github.com/Xetera) for the original library.

 <img src="https://media2.giphy.com/media/26ufp2LYURTvL5PRS/giphy.gif" width="100" align="right">

-Generate realistic, human-like mouse movement data between coordinates or navigate between elements with puppeteer like the definitely-not-robot you are.
+Generate realistic, human-like mouse movement data between coordinates or navigate between elements with Playwright like the definitely-not-robot you are.

 > Oh yeah?
 Could a robot do _**this?**_